AlexEJerome/QUESTFantasyFootball/Z-Score Explanation.md

 | 2 & 3          | 0.962   |
 | 3 & 1          | 0.763   |

-Lastly, I did a [one way ANOVA between the three data sets](https://goodcalculators.com/one-way-anova-calculator/) which had a F-statistic value = 0.11863 and a P-value = 0.88873.Both numbers suggest there is no difference between the three leagues.
+Lastly, I did a [one way ANOVA between the three data sets](https://goodcalculators.com/one-way-anova-calculator/) which had a F-statistic value = 0.11863 and a P-value = 0.88873.
+Both numbers suggest there is no difference between the three leagues.

 I clearly don't know everything about statistics, but, it appears that throughout all tests, it seems the variances and means are about the same and the Z-Score should be fine for cross-league normalization.